Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Related works

+As anticipated, the vast majority of the literature on non-parametric regression uses non-parametric estimators.
+Among the proposed methods, we identify four clusters that, to the best of our knowledge, encompass all the literature.

-\paragraph{Non-Parametric approaches} Perhaps the most celebrated model for non-parametric regression, Gaussian Process \citep{williams2006gaussian} is widely used across different fields.
-This regression method requires as input a kernel function: for the choice of the Matern kernel; a result follows combining optimal bounds on the information gain \citep{vakili2021information} with the fact that RKHS generated by this kernel corresponds to Sobolev ones \citep{seeger2004gaussian}.
-Unfortunately, even in this case, results are only valid in $L^2$ norm.
-The only approaches that are able to get optimal approximation properties for a function and its derivatives are Local Polynomial Estimators (\textsc{LPE}) (see pages 34-42 from \cite{tsybakov2009nonparametric}).
-This kind of estimator extends the Nadaraya–Watson (NW) family (see page 31 \cite{tsybakov2009nonparametric}), achieving, in asymptotic case, the same guarantee of our algorithm \ref{thm:realmaind}.
-Remarkably, like our \textsc{PADUA}, \textsc{LPE} is able to estimate the derivatives of the target function with optimal order, as proved in the seminal papers \cite{stone1982optimal,stone1983optimal}.
+\paragraph{Local Polynomial estimators} Historically, the first approaches that are able to get optimal approximation properties for a function and its derivatives in norm $L^\infty$ are Local Polynomial Estimators (\textsc{LPE}) (see \cite{stone1982optimal,stone1983optimal,delecroix1996nonparametric,de2013derivative} and pages 34-42 from \cite{tsybakov2009nonparametric} for a survey).
+This kind of estimator extends the Nadaraya–Watson (NW) family (see page 31 \cite{tsybakov2009nonparametric}), achieving, in the asymptotic case, the same guarantee of our algorithm \ref{thm:realmaind}.
+Like our \textsc{DUPA}, \textsc{LPE} is able to estimate the derivatives of the target function with optimal order, as proved in the seminal papers \cite{stone1982optimal,stone1983optimal}.
+However, the estimator does \textit{not} enjoy the plug-in property: the bandwidth, a crucial hyperparameter that characterizes the learning procedure, must be adjusted differently to estimate different derivatives.